byangderek/CCF/README.md

 ### Power law ###

 * Power law can accelerate the detection time by a large margin with unnoticeable performance decrease.
-To our knowledge, it hold for CCF on AFW face data set but doesn't hold on Caltech pedestrian data set. (see the paper for more details)
+To our knowledge, it holds for CCF on AFW face dataset but doesn't hold on Caltech pedestrian dataset. (see the paper for more details)
-* You can check whether the power law holds for specific feature type on specific data set using codes in `./power_law`.
-Just run `getMean.m` and `getLambda.m` consecutively.
+* You can check whether the power law holds for specific feature type on specific data set by running `./power_law/getMean.m` and `./power_law/getLambda.m` consecutively.

 ### Reference ###

-* If you use our codes or models in your research, we are grateful if you cite the paper
+If you use our codes or models in your research, we are grateful if you cite the paper

 ```
 @inproceedings{binyang15ccf,
   Author    = {Bin Yang and